ShibeCeption/ShibeCeption/README.md

 - 👋 Hi, I’m @ShibeCeption
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning music
+- 🌱 I’m currently developing a game (Snek)
-- 📫 How to reach me email me shibaception@gmail.com
+- 📫 How to reach me email me shibeception@proton.me

 <!---
 ShibeCeption/ShibeCeption is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.